 Were they to open a unit in Edinburgh in the next twelve months, it would be their first Scottish venture.

 We will do a bit of digging and see if we can uncover some hard news.

-The original Ivy on London’s Arlington Street has long had a reputation for being a celeb hangout.
+The original Ivy on London’s West Street has long had a reputation for being a celeb hangout.

 Earlier this year, Kylie performed a set there to mark the restaurant’s 100th birthday.